 High-quality, early elementary years offer a critical opportunity for development and academic learning for all children.
-Key components of a quality, K-3 experience include kindergarten, qualified teachers, seamless transitions, appropriate assessments and interventions, family engagement, social-emotional supports and academic supports.
+Key components of a quality experience in kindergarten through third grade include qualified teachers, seamless transitions, appropriate assessments and interventions, family engagement, social-emotional supports and academic supports.
 Education Commission of the States has researched the policies that guide these key components in all 50 states to provide this comprehensive resource.
 Click on the questions below for 50-State Comparisons, showing how all states approach specific policies, or view a specific state’s approach by going to the individual state profiles page.

 - Seventeen states, plus the District of Columbia, require children to attend kindergarten, although the length of day varies across states.